-Where security over movable or immovable property is to be granted in favour of a non-resident or an affected person (each as defined in the Exchange Control Rulings) by a South African resident, the prior approval of the Financial Surveillance Department of the South African Reserve Bank (SARB) is required for the security to be validly given.
+Where security over movable or immovable property is to be granted in favour of a non-resident or an affected person (each as defined in the Exchange Control Rulings) by a South African resident, the prior approval of the Financial Surveillance Department of the South African Reserve Bank (SARB) (or in some cases the authorised dealer bank directly) is required for the security to be validly given.

-The prior approval of the Financial Surveillance Department of the SARB is also required before:
+The prior approval of an authorised dealer bank (and in some cases the Financial Surveillance Department of the SARB) is also required before:

 Payments to foreign creditors arising from loan agreements, guarantees or security documents require exchange control approval at the time the loan or guarantee is granted, or the security is given.
 Where exchange control approval has been granted in respect of a transaction, an authorised dealer in foreign exchange will permit the repatriation of the proceeds of any appropriate realisation.